 1. You need to know what you’re fighting for.

 Go back to the basics.
 Ask yourselves: Why did we get married in the first place?
 What brought us together?
 Write everything down and then share it with each other.
 Frequently.

 For me this meant revisiting my vows and marriage scripture (Ecclesiastes 4:12).
 When I did that, God spoke to me right away: Trust.
 This is the #1 reason you married your husband.
 After that, everything else clicked into place too: intellect, humor, compassion, chemistry — oh the chemistry!
 It was like I was experiencing these reasons for the first time!
 I felt so in love with my husband in that moment until eventually I was weeping and repenting and ready to sign on for another 60 years, no matter the strife.

 2. You have to date each other.

 When things got hard for us we just stopped prioritizing each other.
 Unfortunately this is what usually happens when things get so hard you just try to survive, right?!
-I want to encourage you, though, to push into the exhaustion and get creative anyway.
+But I want to encourage you to push into the exhaustion and get creative anyway.
 Go back to the basics: What did you like to do together BEFORE having children?
 Then DO some of those things!

-For me and Peter this has meant taking bike rides together, going to concerts, and cooking new recipes — all after the kids have gone to bed!
+For us this has meant taking bike rides together, going to concerts, and cooking new recipes — all after the kids have gone to bed!
 This has saved us tons of money AND has allowed us to date outside our living room.
-(NOTE: Living room dating is awesome.
-It served a great purpose for us during the past 8 years, but right now we’ve needed something more.
-So we’re pushing ourselves outside our living room and into the great wide open.
-I know, scary, right?!
-If we can do it, though, so can you.)
+(Side note: Living room dating is awesome.
+It served a great purpose for us while we were having babies, but now that we're out of diapers (ha!) we’ve needed something different.

 3. You have to stay intimate.